T3X3K/moodleScraper/README.md

 So far, it crashes for two reasons
 1. fails to login because sometimes it's naughty
 2. has to open files with weird names
+3. bonus: expired password

-The simple solution for problem n.
-1 is to execute multiple times the program until it works.
+Luckily, 99% it crashes because of problem n.
+1. The simple solutio is to execute multiple times the program until it works.
 It can be annoying, so what I do is I use a while loop to tell the bash terminal to rerun the program until it works.
 This can be done this way:
 ```bash